All requests served by the Moovweb XDN contain a response header called

 x-moov-status, which contains the HTTP response status the request generated at every layer of the Moovweb stack.
 This can be extremely helpful when diagnosing application issues.

 Order is important: Values are prepended at response time.
-So reading them left to right goes from the outermost edge (e.g. Fastly) to innermost component (e.g. moovworker.)
+So reading them left to right goes from the outermost edge component to the innermost component that handled the request.

 The format is